base-org/pessimism/specs/ETL.md

 Component UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
 This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that components can be reused when viable.

 ### Activity State Channel
-All component's have an internal activity state to represent their current status of operation.
+All components have an internal activity state to represent their current status of operation.
 Currently, the only supported values are:
 I. _Inactive_ - Refers to a component with no actively running event loop routine.
 II. _Live_ - Refers to a component with an actively running event loop routine.
 III. _Crashed_ - Refers to a component that's suffered some failure and subsequent `eventLoop` routine death.